We make every effort to give the best service possible to everyone who attends our practice.

 Your healthcare professional may also require a chaperone to be present for certain consultations in accordance with our chaperone policy.

-If you would like to see a copy of our Chaperone Policy or have any questions or comments regarding this please contact the Reception Supervisor.
+If you would like to see a copy of our Chaperone Policy or have any questions or comments regarding this please contact Ms Nicola Serdiuk the Reception Manager.

 Consent to contact